newrelic/newrelic-agents-ansible-collection/README.md

 ## Example usage

 The following examples are strictly for reference purposes, and are drawn from the individual roles' examples.
-See the [Infrastructure agent role repo](https://github.com/newrelic/infrastructure-agent-ansible) and the [Java agent role repo](https://github.com/newrelic/newrelic-java-agent-ansible-role) for full documentation.
+See the [Java agent role repo](https://github.com/newrelic/newrelic-java-agent-ansible-role) for full documentation.

 *Note: When using these roles from this collection, rather than directly, you must either add the `collections` keyword to your playbooks as shown below, or use the fully qualified collection name, for example `newrelic.newrelic_agents.newrelic_java_agent`.*